meleu/tdd-ruby/symbols-attributes-and-errors.md

 Run the tests and they should pass.

-Let's mark the last item from todo list as done and wrap up this chapter.
+Let's mark the last item from our todo list as done and wrap up this chapter.

 > - [x] a wallet starts with zero balance
 > - [x] a deposit in a wallet immediately reflects in its balance
 > - [x] a withdraw from a wallet immediately reflects in its balance
 > - [x] a withdraw with an amount greater than the current balance must result in an error
-> - [x] withdraw when there's no funds must raise `NotEnoughFundsError`
+> - [x] withdraw when there's no funds must raise a specific error

+## Exercises

+Here are some ideas of scenarios for you to write tests and implement:

+> - [ ] a deposit with a non-positive value must raise an error
+> - [ ] a withdraw with a non-positive value must raise an error
+> - [ ] the use of non-positive values must raise a specific error (e.g.: `InvalidAmountError`)

 ## Key Concepts